-Mass metering: MAN decries move to sideline local manufacturers
+MASS METERING: MAN decries move to sideline local manufacturers

 By Yinka Kolawole

-The Manufacturers Association of Nigeria (MAN) has decried ongoing moves to displace local meter manufacturers and assemblers in the phase II of the National Mass Metering Programme (NNMP).
+The Manufacturers Association of Nigeria (MAN) has decried ongoing moves to displace local meter manufacturers and assemblers in the second phase of the National Mass Metering Programme (NNMP).

-Director General, MAN, Mr Segun Ajayi-Kadir, said this in a statement, on Friday, while reacting to the government’s implementation process of the NMMP Phase II World Bank funded supply of 1.2million smart energy meters.
+Director General of MAN, Mr Segun Ajayi-Kadir, said this in a statement reacting to the government’s implementation process of the NMMP Phase II World Bank funded supply of 1.2million smart energy meters.

 According to him, the move poses a grave danger to the power sector, and will drastically reduce the job opportunities that would be created by engaging local manufacturers.